All Episodes

 Let's get to the issues, ladies and gentlemen.

-All over the drive-by media, wherever you look, the the story is out there that the Republicans have no hope.
+All over the drive-by media, wherever you look, the story is out there that the Republicans have no hope.

-They're gonna lose the House, they're gonna lose the Senate.
+They're going to lose the Senate.

 It's just a matter of time.

-Uh an example just from Sunday, Associated Press, polls show GOP slipping.
+An example just from Sunday, Associated Press, polls show GOP slipping.

-If you read into the story, you find out that the Democrats are no better off either.
+You read into the story, you find out that the Democrats are no better off either.

 As battle lines are drawn for the midterms, many Americans are fed up with the status quo, but they don't see electoral options.